mattbishop/sql-event-store/README.md

 # SQL Event Store
 Demonstration of a SQL event store with deduplication and guaranteed event ordering.
 The database rules are intended to prevent incorrect information from entering into an event stream.
 You are assumed to have familiarity with [event sourcing](https://martinfowler.com/eaaDev/EventSourcing.html).
+Two DDLs are provided–one for [Postgres](https://www.postgresql.org), one for [SQLite](https://sqlite.org).

-This project uses a node test suite and SQLite to ensure the DDL complies with the design requirements.
-This SQLite event store can be used in highly-constrained environments that require an embedded event store, like a mobile device or an IoT system.

-This event store can also be ported to most SQL RDBMS and accessed from any number of writers, including high-load serverless functions, without a coordinating “single writer” process.
-The project includes both a SQLite and Postgres version of the DDL, including tests.
+This project uses a node test suite to ensure the DDLs comply with the design requirements.
+The DDLs can also be ported to most SQL RDBMS and accessed from any number of writers, including high-load serverless functions, without a coordinating “single writer” process.

-# SQLite Event Store
+## SQLite Event Store

 The [SQLite version](./sqlite-event-store.ddl) of SQL event store was built and tested with SQLite 3.49; it should run on recent versions of SQLite, at least since 2023.